 GRMN 5301 (3) Gender, Race, and Immigration in Germany and Europe

-Introduces students to debates surrounding migration and race in contemporary Germany.
+Introduces students to debates surrounding migration and race in contemporary Germany with comparisons to other European contexts.
 Emphasis on reading texts in context using tools of cultural studies, integrating analyses of gender, race, nation, and sexuality.
-Texts may include film, literature, television, magazine images, etc. Topics include: questioning multiculturalism, self-representation, integration, Islam, citizenship, violence, public space, youth culture, racism and nationalism.
+Texts may include film, literature, television, social media, news media, political posters, etc. Topics include: race and racisms, Black and women of color feminisms, Roma feminisms, Muslim feminisms, notions of integration and citizenship, and more.
 Taught in English.

 Equivalent - Duplicate Degree Credit Not Granted: GRMN 4301 and WGST 4301